 - Senator Jehlen’s Amendment 93 “Disrupting the School-to-Prison Pipeline” prevents students who have been merely accused of a crime from being excluded from school without any real due process, and clarifies the type of student behavior that would rise to the level of being a danger in the school to justify expulsion and suspension.

 - Senator Jehlen’s Amendment 108 “Protecting Students from Profiling” strengthens existing provisions of S.2800 on information sharing by prohibiting Massachusetts school staff and school police from sharing student information to the Boston Regional Intelligence Center and other gang databases.

 What You Can Do

 Time is of the essence!
 The Senate will be voting Tomorrow!

 - Contact your Senator TODAY and ask them to support Amendments 25, 80, 93, and 108.

 - Because elected officials get a lot of emails, follow-up with a phone call to ask whether the Senator will support these amendments.

-Click here to find your legislators’ contact information and call TODAY!
+- Click here to find your Senators emails and phone numbers.

 Want to stay informed on the latest issues Massachusetts Appleseed is working on?